Download This Sample

 Australia Day Worksheets

-This is a fantastic bundle which includes everything you need to know about Australia Day across 24 in-depth pages.
-These are ready-to-use Australia Day worksheets that are perfect for teaching students about the Australia Day which is the official name for Australia’s national day.
-It is celebrated every January 26th, which is the anniversary date of the arrival of the First Fleet from Britain to New South Wales in 1788.
-Australia Day is also referred to as Foundation Day, Anniversary Day, ANA (Australian Natives’ Association) Day, or Survival Day.
+This is a fantastic bundle that includes everything you need to know about Australia Day across 24 in-depth pages.
+These are ready-to-use worksheets that are perfect for teaching students about Australia Day which is the official name for Australia’s national day.
+Also referred as Foundation Day, Anniversary Day, ANA Day, Invasion Day, or Survival Day.

 Complete List Of Included Worksheets